LGBTQ Discrimination Lawyer in Rochester, NY

 In a separate dissent, Justice Kavanaugh essentially concurred, saying that the power to amend the written law lies with Congress, not the judiciary, and noting that nowhere in the 1964 Civil Rights Act is sexual orientation discrimination expressly covered.
 Regardless of dissenting opinions, the Supreme Court decision is a major victory for the LGBTQ community.
 More work still needs to be done, but there’s hope now LGBTQ firings will be curbed, thanks to federal protections.
 At the very least, there is now legal precedent to fight such acts of discrimination, and our dedicated LGBTQ discrimination lawyer can help ensure your rights are protected.

 Rochester LGBTQ Discrimination Lawyer Fighting For Your Rights

 If you’ve been a victim of employee discrimination because of your sexual orientation or gender identity, now is the time to hire a reputable LGBTQ discrimination lawyer.
 At The Cimino Law Firm, we not only offer over 20 years of experience aggressively fighting to protect your rights, but we proudly take cases on contingency, which means you can pursue justice without any out-of-pocket expense.
-Contact us today at 585-347-6200 or online to schedule a free consultation.
+Contact us today at 585-347-6200 or online to schedule a confidential consultation.